ProjectSandstone/SandstoneBukkit/README.md

 Bukkit is a project that provides the means to extend the Minecraft Server (PC Edition).

-Sandstone is an API that the goal is facilitate the server modding development for different platforms and game editions.
-SandstoneAPI plugins may work on all platforms that is implemented, the main API is universal, all features works in all minecraft editions (PC and PE), a different extension of API is provided to work with Edition dependant features (SandstoneAPI_PC and SandstoneAPI_PE).
+Sandstone is an Project that the goal is facilitate the server modding development for different platforms and game editions.
+SandstoneAPI plugins works in all platforms that the API is implemented, the main API is universal, all features works in all minecraft editions (PC and PE), a different extension of API is provided to work with Edition dependant features (SandstoneAPI_PC and SandstoneAPI_PE).